Wärtsilä's Acquisition of Sulzer Diesel — What It Means for Spare Parts Supply

 Submit an RFQ with the engine serial number, Sulzer or Wärtsilä part number (if available), and a component description.
 Where original Sulzer part numbers are provided, we cross-reference against current Wärtsilä catalogue equivalents and alternative manufacturer references.
 If part numbers are not available, dimensional drawings, component photographs, or instruction manual excerpts are accepted.

-For each line item, we assess OEM availability and lead time from Wärtsilä Services alongside alternative manufacturer availability.
-We present both options with pricing, lead times, and documentation scope where alternatives are proposed — allowing the technical superintendent to make an informed decision based on the specific repair context, class requirements, and commercial constraints.
+For each line item, we review OEM-route availability and lead-time context alongside verified alternative manufacturer options where appropriate.
+Where available, we separate OEM-route and verified alternative-route responses with pricing, lead-time and documentation details confirmed at RFQ stage, allowing the technical superintendent to make an informed decision based on repair context, class requirements and commercial constraints.

 Alternative Parts Verification

-Alternative parts proposed by Vessel Core are sourced exclusively from suppliers with verified quality management systems (ISO 9001 or equivalent).
-Material test certificates conforming to EN 10204 3.1 or 3.2 are obtained for all machined and metallic components.
-Dimensional inspection reports are available for precision components including bearing shells, cylinder liners, and piston rings.
-We do not source from unverified traders or brokers for legacy RTA applications.
+Alternative parts proposed by Vessel Core are reviewed against supplier quality systems, material traceability, dimensional requirements and RFQ-specific documentation needs.
+Material test certificates conforming to EN 10204 3.1 or 3.2 may be requested where the component and approval route require them.
+Dimensional inspection reports can be reviewed for precision components including bearing shells, cylinder liners and piston rings.

 Logistics to Port